XeuniceX/CS-444-VR/README.md

 - Added a **tutorial scene** with instructional TV screens showing real-life videos of controller usage
 - Clarified gesture and crafting mechanics using visual and particle feedback
 - Refined pool entry logic and movement cooldowns for realism

 ---

-## 📜 License

-This project is for academic and non-commercial use only.
-All credited assets retain their original licenses as per their sources.

----